Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Add a point scene layer/README.md

 ## How it works

 1. Create an `AGSScene`.
-2. Create an `AGSArcGISSceneLayer` object with the URL to an point scene layer service.
+2. Create an `AGSArcGISSceneLayer` object with the URL to a point scene layer service.
 3. Add the layer to the scene's operational layers collection.

 ## Relevant API